yanboyang713/blog/content/posts/2025-09-28-131926-setting_up_evpn_on_proxmox_sdn.md

 ### Add Subnets within Your VNet {#add-subnets-within-your-vnet}

-Ensure you do not configure any related VNet's subnet gateway if you don't want Proxmox to handle outgoing traffic directly.

 1. In SDN → VNets, click your new VNet row testnet1 to select it.
 2. Click Create → Subnet (or Add → Subnet, depending on your build).
 3. Fill the dialog:
-4. CIDR: 10.60.10.0/24
+4. Subnet: 10.60.10.0/24
-5. Gateway: 10.60.10.1 → This becomes the anycast VRF gateway IP for that VNet.
-Every node will route for 10.60.10.1 inside the zone’s VRF, so VMs can move between nodes without changing gateway.
+5. Gateway: 10.60.10.1 -&gt; Proxmox will install 10.60.10.1 as the anycast VRF gateway on the EVPN fabric.
+Advertise 10.60.10.0/24 to VyOS via BGP (because you enabled “Advertise Subnets” in the EVPN zone).
-6. SNAT: leave UNchecked → If you tick this, the PVE exit node will masquerade/NAT this subnet to its own uplink.
-You don’t want that because VyOS is your Internet gateway doing NAT.
+6. SNAT: tick this, the PVE exit node will masquerade/NAT this subnet to its own uplink.
+If you don’t want that because VyOS is your Internet gateway doing NAT.
 Enabling it would create double-NAT/confusion.
+You should set [Internet access / NAT for EVPN subnet](#internet-access-nat-for-evpn-subnet) on VyOS.
 7. DNS Zone Prefix: (optional, only if you configured a DNS plugin under SDN → DNS, e.g., PowerDNS)
 8. DHCP Ranges (optional)
     -   If you want Proxmox to hand out DHCP for this VNet, add a range, e.g.: Start: 10.60.10.100 End: 10.60.10.199